4ubr3ypwd/gravityforms-firstdata/readme.txt

 = Development =

-Development for this plugins happens over at [Github](https://github.com/excion/gravityforms-firstdata) and our Issue Tracker is on [Trello](https://trello.com/b/iaFkdo91).
+Development for this plugins happens over at [Github](https://github.com/excion/gravityforms-firstdata).

 == Installation ==